-A tummy tuck, also referred to as an abdominoplasty, is a surgical procedure that sculpts and tones the midsection for a slimmer body contour.
-This procedure reduces protruding fat and excess skin to flatten the abdomen and create a sleeker look.
-It may also remove stretch marks from the lower part of the abdominal area.
-Tummy tucks are particularly popular with women after pregnancy, or men and women after significant weight loss.
-The procedure is offered by Dr Damon Thomas at the Melbourne Institute of Plastic Surgery.
+A tummy tuck, also referred to as abdominoplasty, is a surgical procedure that corrects the midsection for a slimmer body contour.
+The surgery reduces protruding fat and excess skin to flatten the abdomen.
+It may also remove stretch marks from the lower part of the abdominal area, depending on the technique used.

 - A protruding abdomen